 At times Daniel’s faith caused him big problems!
-Life-threatening problems… like being thrown into a lion’s den.
-And he faced them never turning away from God… but clinging to Him all the more!
+Life-threatening problems like being thrown into a lion’s den.
+And he faced every traumatic event in his life by never turning away from God but clinging to Him all the more!

 And we talked about “THE LINE”!
 I talked about “THE LINE” a thousand times to my kids, even and especially, when they were no longer a captive audience.

-I told them the time to decide was now… way before those situations happened to them.
-I told them to think about where they were going to draw “THE LINE”… a LINE they would never cross… no matter what!
+I told them the time to decide was now.
+Way before those situations happened to them.
+I told them to think about where they were going to draw “THE LINE”.
+This would be the LINE they would never cross no matter what!

 I prayed for my children and “THE LINES” they would draw in their lives!

 Today, I’m asking you to take a good look at your lines.
 Where are they?
-Do some need to be reset or drawn new ones for the first time?
+Do some need to be reset or do you need to draw new ones for the first time?
 Do you even know where God’s lines are drawn?